 The space itself was gorgeous as well, with a mix of art that, in subtle and not so subtle ways, celebrated African American heritage.
 Think stunning photography focused on Black subjects mixed with African art and etched glass.
 Beautiful bathroom murals and great music rounded out the environment.
 All together the ambiance invited you in for a good time whether young or old, brown or melanin challenged.

 Brunch was also impeccable.
 The service was relaxed, yet it was clear the staff knew the menu and I watched them work the service station with ease despite how busy it was.
 The food was simply amazing.
-My fried green tomatoes with shrimp and remoulade was exactly the kind of dish that makes you think of Southern food, of black cooking, but also is distinctly unique.
+My fried green tomatoes with shrimp and remoulade was exactly the kind of dish that makes you think of Southern food, of Black cooking, but also is distinctly unique.
 It was bright and acidic, creamy and crispy, yet a little savory from the fried egg on top.
 I found myself wishing I was hungrier so I could order more, but in the end good sense won out.
-I HATE wasting food and even if a beautiful spread of multiple plates makes for a better photo for the blog and Instagram, it's not my way.
+I hate wasting food and even if a beautiful spread makes for a better photo for the blog and Instagram, it's not my way.

 All in all, Virtue is a vibe.
 If you're in Chicago, definitely check it out.
 You might even catch me there since I still have to check out the dinner menu.